 c.
 Two core courses in American Politics (political institutions and political behavior)

 e.
 One Directed Readings course (PLSC 499) to develop a dissertation proposal.
 This course should be taken in the last semester of that the student takes courses.

 f.
-Two elective courses (these courses can be in a different discipline if appropriate for the students research focus)
+Two elective courses (these courses can be in a different discipline, with the approval of the Graduate Program Director, if appropriate for the student’s research focus)

 Note: Students may be required to develop language proficiency to conduct research for their doctoral dissertations.
 The Graduate School can offer tuition credit for PhD students who need to take language courses that are necessary for dissertation research.

 3. Comprehensive Exams: Candidates must pass comprehensive examinations.
 The comprehensive examinations have both written and oral components.
 All course requirements, including removal of all existing incompletes, must be fulfilled before students can take the written comprehensive exam.